Wolves in Ireland: Reintroduction

-Captive wolves currently reside at Dublin Zoo and the Wild Ireland nature reserve on the Inishowen Peninsula.
+Captive wolves currently reside at the Wild Ireland wildlife park on the Inishowen Peninsula.
+They have also been hosted at Dublin Zoo, with a special extended area made in the late 2010s, but are not currently accommodated there.

 In 2019, Green Party leader Eamon Ryan called for the reintroduction of wolves to help rewild the countryside and control deer numbers; however the Minister for Culture, Heritage and the Gaeltacht, Josepha Madigan, has stated that her department currently has no plans to do so.